evandixon/SkyEditor.Utilities.AsyncFor/README.md

 # SkyEditor.Utilities.AsyncFor
-Run the body of a For loop asynchronously
+Run the body of a For loop asynchronously.